mybbsky2012/spreed/docs/capabilities.md

 ## 6.0
 * `locked-one-to-one-rooms` - One-to-one conversations are now locked to the users.
 Neither guests nor other participants can be added, so the options to do that should be hidden as well.
 Also a user can only leave a one-to-one conversation (not delete).
 It will be deleted when the other participant left too.
 If the other participant posts a new chat message or starts a call, the left-participant will be re-added.
 * `read-only-rooms` - Conversations can be in `read-only` mode which means people can not do calls or write chat messages.

+## 7.0
+* `webinary-lobby` - Group and public conversations can have a lobby.
+This means only moderators can join the conversation, chat and call.
+Others can only pull the room endpoint for an update and should join the room as soon as the lobby got disabled.